kalmaske/HangmanGame/README.md

 After the player wins or losses a sound will play for that specific result

-The goal of this project to learn more about object-oriented programming and become more comfortable using jQuery.
+The goal of this project to learn more about object-oriented programming and practice using HTML, Javascript, CSS, and jQuery.

 Have fun playing !!